IsenrichO/machine-config/README.md

 # Machine Configuration

-[machine-config](https://github.com/IsenrichO/machine-config) is a collection of static assets, configuration (_.*rc_) files and settings/user preference resources that I use to get a new machine back up and running with the dev environment I want and the time wasted I don't.
+[machine-config](https://github.com/IsenrichO/machine-config) is a collection of static assets, configuration files (_.*rc_) and settings/user preference resources that I use to get a new machine back up and running with the dev environment I want and the time wasted I don't.
+It ensures I have a persisted home for some of the most important "meta-files" used to make my Mac... my Mac.
+In particular, it sets me back up with my preferred Sublime editor and Terminal environments without the massive workflow interruptions that often accompany getting started on a new machine.

 ---